Skip to content

 • Highly, highly subjective, and up to the sensibility of the moderator you get

-• Explicitly discriminatory towards LGBTQ+ people
+• Discriminatory towards LGBTQ+ people

 • Inconsistent in their enforcement and lacking in transparency about it